webmachinelearning/webnn-native/examples/MobileNetV2/README.md

     -l "<layout>"             Optional.
 Specify the layout: "nchw" or "nhwc".
 The default value is "nchw".
     -n "<integer>"            Optional.
 Number of iterations.
 The default value is 1, and should not be less than 1.
     -d "<device preference>"  Optional.
 Specify a preferred kind of device: "default" or "gpu" or "cpu" to infer on.
 The default value is "default".
     -p "<power preference>"   Optional.
-Specify a preference as related to power consumption: "default" or "high-performance" or "lower-power".
+Specify a preference as related to power consumption: "default" or "high-performance" or "low-power".
 The default value is "default".

 ```